rohgoyal/getting-started/toolkit/getting-started-creating-an-api-in-nodejs/README.md

 ---
 ### Create a LoopBack project from the command line
-To create a LoopBack project using the APIC toolkit command line, complete the following steps.
+To create a LoopBack project using the APIC toolkit command line, complete the following steps:
 1. From the command-line interface, enter the command below.
 It is used to create and manage LoopBack applications.
 	```bash
 	apic loopback